 Our Transfer Site is strictly for PMC residents/guests and tenants.
 Please bring your member/guest card, as it will be verified before you can dump your trash.
-Only three vehicles at a time are allowed inside the Transfer Site.
+Only four vehicles at a time are allowed inside the Transfer Site.
 All other cars will wait outside the gate.
 When one car leaves, another car may come in.
-This is for the purposes of social distancing.

 Please secure your trash before heading to the Transfer Site.
 There has been an increase in trash along the side of our roads from trash flying out the back of vehicles going to the Transfer Site.
 Let’s keep our roads clean.

-The PMCPOA Transfer Site closes at 5 p.m. every night.
+The PMCPOA Transfer Site closes at 5 p.m. every night (except Thursdays during the summer).
 Please don’t wait until the last minute; please come earlier to avoid being turned away at closing time.

 We are receiving calls from Frazier Park, Lebec and Lake of the Woods wanting to use the PMC transfer site.
 This will not be allowed.
 If you do not have your member/guest card you will be turned away.
 Please do not argue with the staff.
 This rule is for everyone’s safety as well as staff.
-We are in trying times, not only in our community, but in our state, country and the whole world.
 We all need to practice patience and kindness.